 If you’re searching for a dentist for a tooth extraction, chances are you’re feeling worried and a bit stressed.
 The dental procedure for tooth removal is complex, but when you work with a kind and welcoming dental practice, the process can be much easier.
 If you live or work in the Canoga Park area, The Dental Health Group can help.
 Our lead dentist, Dr. Erwin Abad, works with patients to explain the steps of tooth extraction.

-You and Dr. Erwin Abad may determine that you need a tooth extraction for any number of reasons.
-Some teeth are extracted because they are severely decayed; others may have advanced periodontal disease, or have broken in a way that cannot be repaired.
-Other teeth may need removal because they are poorly positioned in the mouth (such as impacted teeth), or in preparation for orthodontic treatment.
+Some teeth need to be pulled because they are severely decayed, have advanced periodontal disease, or have broken in a way that cannot be repaired.
+Sometimes, dentists need to perform a tooth extraction because teeth are impacted (such as removing wisdom teeth) or for orthodontic treatment.